 What a firm hope and what truly good news this is.

-The Good News is Apocalyptic
+The Good News is a final Consummation

 Since we have covered four pillars now, we should naturally understand that within the apocalyptic end we should see the point of each of the previous four pillars come to summation in the grand climax of our good news being achieved.
-It could almost suffice to say that everything we’ve summed up thus far in this article is simply played out in the apocalyptic dynamic, and just leave it there.
+It could almost suffice to say that everything we’ve summed up thus far in this article is simply played out in a consummational dynamic, and just leave it there.
 However, let us evaluate the details of this finality in order to see the end results.
 In doing this we can finally see why the pillars we’ve highlighted actually function as the catalysts to bring about God’s redemptive plan for man and the earth.

 Firstly, the Creational existence that we know, which God created good has been subjected to futility and is currently groaning for its own deliverance,